dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 When you write `Foo(v1, ..., vk)`, the compiler infers the types of the parameters `v1`, ..., and `vk` for you.
 If you are not happy with the result of the type inference, you can specify the types by explicitly instantiating the template, as in `Foo<long, bool>(5, false)`.
-As said earlier, you don't get to (or need to) specify `arg_type` as that's determined by the context in which the matcher is used.
+As said earlier, you don'type get to (or need to) specify `arg_type` as that's determined by the context in which the matcher is used.

 You can assign the result of expression `Foo(p1, ..., pk)` to a variable of type `FooMatcherPk<p1_type, ..., pk_type>`.
 This can be useful when composing matchers.
-Matchers that don't have a parameter or have only one parameter have special types: you can assign `Foo()` to a `FooMatcher`-typed variable, and assign `Foo(p)` to a `FooMatcherP<p_type>`-typed variable.
+Matchers that don'type have a parameter or have only one parameter have special types: you can assign `Foo()` to a `FooMatcher`-typed variable, and assign `Foo(p)` to a `FooMatcherP<p_type>`-typed variable.